The Spell PDF Download

 Download The Spell Book for New Witches Book in PDF, ePub and Kindle

-Unlock your magic with simple spells for new witches There’s magic in all of us, just waiting to be tapped.
-If you’re ready to access and channel your power, this spell book will be your guide.
-Inside, you’ll discover what it means to create and cast a spell, the central philosophies of witchcraft, and how spellwork can help you feel more powerful and connected to the world around you.
-Sage advice—Explore an introduction to spellcasting that covers key terms, the different forms of magic, and step-by-step instructions for successful spells.
-For love, prosperity, and healing—Try 130 spells that can impact every part of your life, like a Rose Attraction Potion, a Friendship Repair Knot Spell, or Healing Full Moon Water.
-Designed with new witches in mind—Enchanting illustrations and a cookbook-style format make it easy to find your favorite spells, along with guidance for honing your craft over time.
-Empower the witch within as you explore the ultimate spell book for getting started with magic.
+Unlock your magic with simple spells for new witches There's magic in all of us, just waiting to be tapped.
+If you're ready to access and channel your power, The Spell Book for New Witches will be your guide.
+Inside, you'll learn what it means to create and cast a spell, the central philosophies of witchcraft, and how spellwork can help you feel more powerful and connected to the world around you.
+The Spell Book for New Witches offers: Guidance for new witches—This beginner witchcraft book is your introduction to spellcasting that covers key terms, the different forms of magic, and step-by-step guidance for successful spells.
+Love, prosperity, and healing—Try 130 spells that can impact every part of your life, like a Rose Attraction Potion, a Friendship Repair Knot Spell, or Healing Full Moon Water.
+Helpful instructions and illustrations—Enchanting illustrations and a cookbook-style format make it easy to find your favorite spells, and hone your craft over time.
+Empower the witch within as you explore the ultimate choice in witch books for beginners.

 The Spell Book of Listen Taylor